Atrioventricular nodal reentry tachycardia (AVNRT)

 Atrioventricular nodal reentry tachycardia (AVNRT) is the most common type of supraventricular tachycardia.
-Episodes often start and end suddenly, and occur because of a reentrant circuit — also called an accessory pathway — located in or near the AV node that causes the heart to beat prematurely.
+People with AVNRT have episodes of an irregularly fast heartbeat (more than 100 beats per minute) that often start and end suddenly.
+The episodes are due to an extra pathway — called a reentrant circuit — located in or near the AV node that causes the heart to beat prematurely.

-Tests and procedures used to diagnose atrioventricular nodal reentry tachycardia may include:
+Tests and procedures used to diagnose AVNRT may include:

-Blood tests to check thyroid function, heart disease or other conditions that may trigger atrioventricular nodal reentry tachycardia
+- Blood tests to check thyroid function, heart disease or other conditions that may trigger an irregular heartbeat

-Most people with atrioventricular nodal reentry tachycardia do not require medical treatment.
-However, if you experience prolonged or frequent episodes, your doctor may recommend or try:
+Most people with AVNRT don't need medical treatment.
+However, if you have prolonged or frequent episodes, your health care provider may recommend:

-Vagal maneuvers.
-You may be able to stop an episode of AVNRT by using particular maneuvers that include holding your breath and straining, dunking your face in ice water, or coughing.
+- Vagal maneuvers.
+You may be able to stop an episode of atrioventricular nodal reentry tachycardia by using particular maneuvers that include holding your breath and straining, dunking your face in ice water, or coughing.

-Catheter ablation.
-In this procedure, your doctor threads one or more catheters through your blood vessels to your heart.
-Electrodes at the catheter tips can use heat, extreme cold or radiofrequency energy to damage (ablate) a small spot of heart tissue and create an electrical block along the pathway that's causing your arrhythmia.
+- Catheter ablation.
+In this procedure, a health care provider threads one or more catheters through the blood vessels to the heart.
+Sensors at the tip of the catheter use heat energy (radiofrequency) or extreme cold (cryoablation) to scar a small area of heart tissue and block the faulty signals that are causing the arrhythmia.

 Last Updated Mar 26, 2022